-We have audited the accompanying consolidated statements of financial position of Tremor International Ltd. and its subsidiaries (hereinafter - "the Company") as of December 31, 2020 and 2019, the related consolidated statements of operations and other comprehensive income, changes in equity, and cash flows for each of the years in the two-year period ended December 31, 2020, and the related notes, (collectively, the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and 2019, and the results of its operations and its cash flows for each of the years in the two-year period ended December 31, 2020, in conformity with International Financial Reporting Standards, as issued by the International Accounting Standard Board.
+We have audited the accompanying consolidated statements of financial position of Nexxen International Ltd. (formerly- Tremor International Ltd.) (and subsidiaries) (the Company) as of December 31, 2023 and 2022, the related consolidated statements of operation and other comprehensive income (loss), changes in equity, and cash flows for each of the years in the three-year period ended December 31, 2023 and the related notes (collectively, the consolidated financial statements).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2023, in conformity with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).